Want to book an appointment with Drebit Psychological Services? Just call (780) 886-3030 or fill out our contact form and we’ll get back to you.

-My services are strictly for counselling purposes.
+The nature of my services is for counselling purposes only.
 I do not perform any formal or third-party assessments to resolve employment or legal disputes, including motor vehicle accidents.

 If you are looking for such assessments, please contact the Psychologists Association of Alberta for a referral search to be connected to a psychologist who performs such assessments.